 We have seen in the last chapter how the human civilizations did evolve through the long passage of the time.
 Though almost all the cultural phenomena’s are almost contemporary in every age, the ways of expressions in different regions are remarkably different.
 We can attempt to attribute such differences to the available resources in every region.
 For example, the Indus region lacked in the stone quarries for the alluvial plains, created by the perennial river sediments.
 They used mud and mud bricks, followed by baked bricks in later times to build their homes and fortifications.
-Human being used the natural resources available around to meet his needs.
+The human being used the natural resources available around to meet his needs.
 We find stone used to build ancient settlements wherever it was abundantly available.
 Still, we find the settlement patterns differ significantly.
 It is pertinent to note here, using available natural resources is not a surprise but the way he distinctly used them to meet his needs is surprising.
-The archaeological proofs of same era across the globe exhibit how one civilization differed from another.
+The archaeological proofs of the same era across the globe exhibit how one civilization differed from another.
 The settlement patterns of BMAC are not same as found in Andronovo culture or any other culture contemporary to it.
 Though Indus civilization was in close contact with Mesopotamians, we do find from archaeological proofs that the settlement patterns differed.
-Both the civilizations used seals, still there is remarkable difference in both, in symbolism as well as in language and script.
+Both the civilizations used seals, still, there is a remarkable difference in both, in symbolism as well as in language and script.

 The religious beliefs, languages, architecture, mythologies and literature…we do not find any close relationship except some vague similarities in their original core.
 The way they are modified in different regions it has its own flavor.
 It is human mind, sometimes thought to be functioning universally alike, but except for a need to express and make life comfortable, it courses in its own way.
 The regional or territorial expressions differ significantly.

 Culture and psychologies are interdependent.
 True.
 Individuals living in a culture are influenced by their surrounding culture.
 The mind is impacted by the surroundings he lives in.
 Culture penetrates his psyche making some influence on his individual behavior.
 True.
-Culture and psychology thus is related.
-However, cultural psychologists do not give heed to the major question why a culture develops in specific manner?
+Culture and psychology thus, is related.
+However, cultural psychologists do not give heed to the major question why a culture develops in a specific manner?
 Why it becomes so distinct from others?
-What are the forces those govern the minds of the people living in a particular region and society that they generally exhibit their ethos in almost same way?
+What are the forces those govern the minds of the people living in a particular region and society that they generally exhibit their ethos in almost same fashion?

 Europeans started thinking of the world, after 16th century for their need of their expansionist need of the time.
 Before, to them, the unknown world was rather mythical.
 Columbus’ account of the new world he came across is mythical.
 Megasthanese’ account of India, in third century BC, too was mythical.
 Rather mythologizing the material world that they encountered was a pleasing phenomenon to them.
 Rather, we can say, it was almost a universal general psychology to see everything in the mythical form that was barely or superficially known.
 However, the patterns of myth-making were not similar everywhere.
 And those traits still are surviving in the human being.

-After era of enlightenment, Europe became technologically advanced and started looking at the rest of the world more practically.
+After the era of enlightenment, Europe became technologically advanced and started looking at the rest of the world more practically.
 In a way, we can call it cultural shift.
 The cultural shift caused by the collective minds those wanted to see the world differently and exploit the world to their benefit.
 We need to differentiate here between spiritual culture and materialistic culture.
 Materialistic culture may change with the technological advances or economic prosperities or downfalls, but again the material culture, though utilitarian, the spiritual traits of the culture are too hard to change.

 Europeans looked at the other people of the globe rather in contempt in this period.
 They divided the world in races like Semitics, Aryans. blacks, brown and yellow.
 The racial egotism, that always was part of their psychologies exploded because they came at the advantageous stage because of technological advances.
 Actually, they had loathed Jews and Muslims from historical times.
 The religious struggle they had in historical times with Muslims and Jews now turned to become a racial struggle.
-The rise of Aryan theory was, in fact, an outcome of their present technological advances those politically proved the Europeans superior over all other races.
+The rise of the Aryan theory was, in fact, an outcome of their present technological advances those politically proved the Europeans superior over all other races.
 The supremacist psychological traits are always hidden in the inferiority complexes those form the part of the subconscious collective psychology.

 So, as the cultural psychologists propose that the culture penetrates individual and responds according to his individual psychology this may be correct, considering above points.
 “Theory of others” comes true when a cultural group confronts other cultural group/s.